-This brief summarizes a longer Social Policy Report, "The Biological Embedding of Child Abuse and Neglect: Implications for Policy and Practice," by Sara R. Jaffee, Associate Professor of Psychology at the University of Pennsylvania and Reader in Gene-Environment Interplay at King's College London, and Cindy W. Christian, Chair, Child Abuse and Neglect Prevention at The Children's Hospital of Philadelphia, and Professor of Pediatrics at The Perelman School of Medicine at the University of Pennsylvania.
+This brief summarizes a longer Social Policy Report by Sara R. Jaffee, Associate Professor of Psychology at the University of Pennsylvania and Reader in Gene-Environment Interplay at King's College London, and Cindy W. Christian, Chair, Child Abuse and Neglect Prevention at The Children's Hospital of Philadelphia, and Professor of Pediatrics at The Perelman School of Medicine at the University of Pennsylvania.
 The Social Policy Report is based on the proceedings of an expert panel meeting convened by the Administration of Children, Youth, and Families, Department of Health and Human Services (DHHS) in partnership with the National Institute on Drug Abuse and the Eunice Kennedy Shriver National Institute of Child Health and Human Development within the National Institutes of Health, DHHS.